 Medically, leaky gut syndrome is known as ‘intestinal hyper-permeability’, but until recently, modern medicine ignored leaky gut as the cause of disease.
 Over 2000 years ago father of modern medicine Hippocrates said, “All disease begins in the Gut” and finally research now shows just how spot on he was.
 With thousands of papers written on the subject it’s undeniable that there is an intricate connection between the gut microbiome and overall health.

 Apart from digesting food, the real function of the digestive system is to ultimately protect the body from the outside world.
-Our health depends entirely on the condition of our intestinal lining, or more specifically the ‘intestinal barrier function’ which is the first line of defense for our immune system.
+Our health depends entirely on the condition of our intestinal lining, or more specifically the ‘intestinal barrier function’ which is the first line of defence for our immune system.

 The intestinal wall lining covers a huge surface area within us, but it’s only made up of a thin layer of cells.
 Within the cells there are little doors call ‘tight junctions’ that effectively screen what is allowed to enter the bloodstream.
 These junctions are the gateway between you and the outside world.
 To use an analogy, they are just like bouncers at the doors of a nightclub, keeping the bad stuff out and letting the good stuff enter.
 If the bouncers aren’t tough enough at doing their job the doors get broken.
 In the case of the gut lining, when these microscopic doors (junctions) become damaged or ‘permeable’, unhealthy substances enter the bloodstream.
 So, instead of keeping the bad stuff out, the delicate lining of your intestine is letting all the bad stuff in, and the body starts slowly but surely, breaking down from the inside out.